iamxdave/MedicamentsStorage/README.md

 ## How does it work

-  Application creates a database for a company to facilitate its management in a much simpler an cleaner way.
+  Application creates a database for a company to facilitate its management in a much simpler and cleaner way.
   The database created by API i shown bellow and fulfilled with example data:
 <p align="center">
   <img src=https://user-images.githubusercontent.com/74014874/170826979-82f64495-ac23-4538-954f-e6ac9651c2f2.png